hjooya/Chemical-ML-and-DL/Similarity_Analysis_and_Clustering/README.md

 The goal of this example is to analyze the [Tanimoto similarity](https://www.rdkit.org/docs/GettingStartedInPython.html) of the positive and negative molecules in this dataset using [RDKit](https://www.rdkit.org/), and cluster them based on their similarity.
 Sample molecules are visualized from the selected clusters.

 The image below shows the similarity distribution amoung the positive and negative molecules in this dataset.
-Noticablly, the negative molecules have higher similarities compared to the positive sub-dataset.
+Noticablly, the negative molecules have higher pairwise similarities compared to the positive sub-dataset.

 <p align="center">